Chan-Xu/IQ-Step/admin/G-originality.md

 * The idea of using this great framework to make the game run faster came from a discussion with Yuze Gong.

-* The code in class 'StepsGame' the function of noduplication  is based on a solution we found when researching the problem.(URL provided in source code comments)
+* The code in class <StepsGame> the function of noduplication  is based on a solution we found when researching the problem.(URL provided in source code comments)

-* ...
+* The code in class <GameBoard> uses an idea suggested by Yuze Gong.

 Signed: Chan Xu (u6233112), Yiwen Peng (u)